 While these ellipticals under $1,000 may not offer the top line technology that the pricier ellipticals do, you’ll still find most of the features you’d expect from an elliptical at this price point.
 These machines all boast solid steel builds, high levels of resistance, and a full stride, so you won’t be compromising your workout to save a buck.
-Whether you’re looking for an elliptical to squeeze into a small corner of your house, one that you can put under your desk, or even a recumbent machine, we’ve found a high-quality, cost-effective pick for you.
+Whether you’re looking for an elliptical to squeeze into a small corner of your house, one that you can put under your desk, or even a recumbent machine, we’re sure at least one of these best ellipticals under $1,000 will be the right one for you.

 Best Ellipticals Under $1,000

 - Best Elliptical Under $1,000 Overall: Sole E25